Dennis N. Jacokes, M.D.

 Member, American Academy of Physician Assistants, North Carolina Academy of Physician Assistants Member, North Carolina Medical Society Member, Triangle Area Physician Assistants

 Hita Abrams is a native of Columbia, South Carolina who graduated from Clemson University in 2002.
-She received a Masters of Public Health from the University of South Carolina in 2005, which gives her divided loyalties.
+She received a Masters of Public Health from the University of South Carolina’s Arnold School of Public Health in 2005, which gives her divided loyalties.
 She earned her Physician Assistant degree, a Masters of Health Science from Drexel University/Hahnemann Hospital in Philadelphia in 2007.
-She enjoys Indian cooking, Clemson football, and spending time outdoors with her husband and her new Labradoodle puppy, Abbey.
+Her public health course work and research are conveyed in her clinical work where she most enjoys chronic disease prevention and management.
+Her clinical interests include diabetes, hypertension and cardiovascular disease.
+She enjoys cooking (especially experimenting with Indian recipes!), Clemson football, and spending time on the water with her husband and their new Labradoodle puppy, Abbey.

 Member, American Academy of Physician Assistants